mikkohei13/baim/readme.md

 - Audio filenames are in format created by Audiomoth (3 versions) or Wildlife Acoustics SM4

-# Todo:
+# Todo

-Handle flac and mp3 files

 DONE: Randomixe dataframe order before picking segments?
 To avoid having 5+ segments of the same local bird.

 To get most probable identifications, sort by confidence desc.
 To get a sample of all identifications above the threshold, shuffle, to get good idea of the variety.

-Exceliin sarakkeiksi mysö:
+Exceliin sarakkeiksi myös:
 Laji - Määritys	Määrä - Havainto	Pesimävarmuusindeksi - Havainto	Lisätiedot - Havainto	Kokoelma/Avainsanat - Havainto

+### Ideas

+Filter low-frequency noise, unless predicted species has low frequency (botste, owls...)